-Butter beans resemble lima beans, which can also be used; pea shoots are available in the spring at green markets or farm stands.
+Butter beans resemble lima beans, which can also be used in this salad.

 Bring a large stockpot of salted water to a boil, and prepare an ice bath.
 Blanch the butter beans just until tender, about 4 minutes.
 Transfer to the ice bath, and cool.
 Drain in a colander.